 Temporary fillings are interim restorations on your tooth until you can get the permanent filler.
 If you think you need indirect restorations on your teeth and expect to receive temporary fillings, the lead in this paper can help you care for them without enduring complications.

 NovaCare Dental suggests temporary fillings for many patients needing root canals or indirect restorations on their teeth.
 They also provide education on caring for them until you can get your permanent filler.
-If you think you need indirect restorations to fix your tooth, kindly contact this practice to restore your tooth.
+If you need indirect restorations to fix your tooth, kindly contact this practice to restore your tooth.